eddelbuettel/digest/README.md

 ### Overview

-The digest package provides a principal function `digest()` for the creation of hash digests of arbitrary R objects (using the md5, sha-1, sha-256, crc32, xxhash, murmurhash, spookyhash and blake3 algorithms) permitting easy comparison of R language objects.
+The digest package provides a principal function `digest()` for the creation of hash digests of arbitrary R objects (using the md5, sha-1, sha-256, crc32, xxhash, murmurhash, spookyhash, blake3, and crc32c algorithms) permitting easy comparison of R language objects.

 #### Examples